yactouat/pips_channel_personal-website_webapp/README.md

 ## CI/CD

-- app' is deployed on Vercel, creating a PR should allow for previewing
+app' is deployed on Vercel, creating a PR should allow for previewing; watch out for the root directory of the app' and the preset configuration of the Vercel app' when you set up the project

 ## contribution guidelines